|Practice Areas Firm Contact|

 Foreclosure.
 Job loss.
 Illness.
 Unfortunately, these things can happen to all of us at any time and can often result in unwanted judgments, debt, or medical bills.
-When a business or individual is unable to repay their debts, filing for bankruptcy may be a good option.
+When a business or individual is unable to repay their debts, filing for bankruptcy may be a good option depeding on the circumstance.

 Bankruptcy is a federal court process established to assist those who need assistance to either eradicate their debt or repay it.
 The principle goal of bankruptcy is to afford the business or individual a fresh start and relief from overbearing debt.
 The paperwork, fees, and deadlines associated with filing for bankruptcy can be daunting, so choosing an adept bankruptcy attorney will immediately lighten your load.